Land vs. Living Trust

-A trust is an agreement between those who create the trust and those who will benefit from it.
-These parties are, respecively, referred to as the grantor and beneficiaries.
+A Colorado trust is an agreement between those who create the trust and those who will benefit from it.
+These parties are, respectively, referred to as the grantor and beneficiaries.
 The trustee is in charge of ensuring the agreement is lived up to.
 Both land trusts and living trusts have these parties and are revocable.

 In short, land trusts are a specific type of living trust formed to accomplish certain goals related to the ownership of land.